Celebrate our Re-Launch with 25% Off!

-I was introduced to the music of Fariborz Lachini some months ago and have been completely enchanted ever since.
-His lyrical lines,beautiful and haunting melodies, and use of embellishments remind me so much of the music of Chopin.
-His piano compositions are peaceful and soothing.
+Piano Discoveries was introduced to the music of Fariborz Lachini and we are completely enchanted.
+His lyrical lines, beautiful and haunting melodies, and use of embellishments remind us so much of the music of Chopin.
+Lachini’s piano compositions are peaceful and soothing.

 Fariborz Lachini originally wrote pop music that was popular in Persia, but after the revolution he moved to France to study music and computers.
 As a result of his European studies his music became a beautiful blend of contemporary Persian and European styles.
 Lachini has created music for films, having scored more than a hundred motion picture projects.
 It was in the early 1990’s that Lachini released his first solo piano album, which was entitled “Golden Autumn 1.”
 Since that time he has created additional solo piano albums including: